 The increasing prominence of grafted plant-based eggplant, pepper and tomato systems has also fostered interest in grafting, healing and distribution methods and technology.
-Recognizing that it may best to manage systems featuring grafted plants differently from systems relying on ungrafted ones, growers, scientists and others also continue to develop and optimize research-based recommendations for grafted plant spacing, population density, irrigation, fertility, pest, disease and other aspects of management.
+Recognizing that it may be best to manage systems featuring grafted plants differently from systems relying on ungrafted ones, growers, scientists and others also continue to develop and optimize research-based recommendations for grafted plant spacing, population density, irrigation, fertility, pest, disease and other aspects of management.

 Finally, the ever-increasing number of rootstock-scion combinations calls others to evaluate the effects of each on eggplant, pepper and tomato fruit quality, changes in which will shape the overall interest in grafting throughout the value chain.